Studio programming languages

 Rules language features and this book

 This book has been divided into sections according to these commonalities and peculiarities.
-Segmentation rules are dealt together with the common features, while a specific section is dedicated to tagging rules.
+Segmentation rules are dealt together with the common features, while a specific section is dedicated to other rules.

 An entire section of this book is dedicated to scripting.